 This is a sponsored conversation written by me on behalf of NOW Foods.
 The opinions and text are all mine.

-Mac and cheese really is amazing in so many ways, but these crispy on the outside, creamy on the inside baked mac and cheese balls have got to be at the top of my list.
+As if mac and cheese couldn’t get any better.
+Umm, it can.
+Crispy baked mac and cheese balls.
+Vegan at that.
 The best thing about these, is that the creamy vegan cheesy sauce is all whole foods based, there are no processed ingredients.
 Everything is easy to find and the sauce is quick to throw together.
-The only issue is not burning your mouth as you try and shove them in your mouth straight from the oven.
+The only issue is not burning your mouth as you try and shove them in straight from the oven.
+That may have happened.

 Getting mac and cheese balls spot on can be tricky.
 You want them creamy, not dry and hard.
 You want the pasta chewy not mushy.
 And you want the outside crispy, not soft.
 I trialed and tested these using many different techniques and came up with a few must do’s when it comes to nailing the perfect baked mac and cheese balls.